Authors: Dr. Jean-Paul Rodrigue, Dr. Brian Slack and Dr. Claude Comtois

 - Reverse distribution.
 Concerned about activities and movements related to taking back consumed goods as well as waste to be recycled or discarded.
 It has opened up new market opportunities over specific aspects of materials management (mostly recycling and waste disposal) and physical distribution (collection channels).
 Here the environmental benefits are derived rather than direct.
 The transportation industry itself does not necessarily present a greener face, indeed in a literal sense, reverse logistics adds further to the traffic load and facilities required to handle them.
 The manufacturers and domestic waste producers are the ones achieving environmental credit.

 Applying green logistics to supply chains must also consider the network and spatial footprint of freight distribution.
 The hub structures supporting many logistical systems result in a land take that is exceptional.
 Airports, seaports, and rail terminals are among the largest consumers of land in urban areas.
-For many airports and seaports, the costs of development are so large that they require subsidies from local, regional, and national governments.
-The dredging of channels in ports, the provision of sites, and operating expenses are rarely completely reflected in user costs.
+For many airports and seaports, development costs are so large that they require subsidies from local, regional, and national governments.
+User costs rarely completely reflect the dredging of channels in ports, the provision of sites, and operating expenses.
 For example, in the United States, local dredging costs were nominally to come out of a harbor improvement tax, but this has been ruled unconstitutional, and channel maintenance remains under the authority of the US Corps of Army Engineers.
 In Europe, national and regional government subsidies are used to assist infrastructure and superstructure provision.

-Improvement of logistics flows and performance required the setting of new facilities in suburban areas, a trend that has been labeled as “logistics sprawl”.
-In turn, this process is related to additional land take, and a level of disorganization of freight flows within a metropolitan area.
-The setting of logistics zones provides a more coherent setting for distribution centers, including shared facilities such as parking areas and intermodal terminals.
-They confer the advantage of being able to more effectively minimize the impacts of freight distribution on surrounding areas, such as with direct access ramps to highways (less local intrusion) or the setting of buffers of mitigating noise and emissions.
+Improvement of logistics flows and performance required setting new facilities in suburban areas, a trend labeled as “logistics sprawl”.
+In turn, this process is related to additional land take and a level of disorganization of freight flows within a metropolitan area.
+Logistics zones provide a more coherent setting for distribution centers, including shared facilities such as parking areas and intermodal terminals.
+They confer the advantage of minimizing the impacts of freight distribution on surrounding areas more effectively, such as with direct access ramps to highways (less local intrusion) or the setting of buffers to mitigate noise and emissions.
 There is an array of rationale and settings for logistics zones and, correspondingly, environmental mitigation strategies.
 Still, the environmental impacts of distribution centers remain a daunting issue to mitigate.

 There is growing evidence that green logistics increases supply chain performance, particularly since greenness, particularly because it favors an integrated perspective about supply chains.
 The actors involved in logistical operations have a strong bias to perceive green logistics as a means to internalize cost savings while avoiding the issue of external costs.
 The top environmental priority is commonly reducing packaging and waste.
-The rise in energy prices is conferring additional incentives for supply chain managers to improve upon logistics and will correspondingly push energy and emissions at the forefront.
+The rise in energy prices is giving supply chain managers additional incentives to improve logistics and will correspondingly push energy and emissions at the forefront.